- Written by Dr.Mehmet Demircioglu

 A clear photo sent to the clinic is more useful than repeated touching, washing, or checking the area while you feel unstable.
 Protect the grafts, protect the head, and get the symptom assessed.

-Past fainting should change the plan
+Past fainting changes the plan before surgery

 If you have fainted during injections, blood tests, dental work, heat exposure, fasting, or previous surgery, say this before the procedure.
 This information changes the plan.
 Also mention whether past episodes came with chest pain, strong palpitations, no warning, confusion afterward, shaking that looked like a seizure, tongue injury, urine loss, or a family history of sudden cardiac death.